Most people don’t really know or understand how to use these types of accounts to reduce their taxes and help pay for health care expenses.

 Contribution and Forfeiture of Funds

-You will be issued a debit or credit card loaded with your full FSA amount at the beginning of the year, or you will pay with your own money and submit receipts for reimbursement afterward.
+You will either be issued a debit or credit card loaded with your total FSA amount at the beginning of the year, or you will pay with your own money and submit receipts for reimbursement afterward.

-- Dependent care FSA – you can use this to pay for qualified expenses for your dependents either so that you can work or if someone on your plan, like your spouse, can look for work or go to school.
-Dependents might be children under age 13 or adults who can’t care for themselves.
+- Dependent care FSA – You can use this to pay for qualified expenses for your dependents, who might be children under age 13 or adults who can’t care for themselves.
 Qualified expenses include daycare, elder care, preschool, and day camp.